COVID-19 (Coronavirus): Get the latest information on COVID-19, including testing, visitor guidelines, your care options and more

-With many different clinics throughout the Twin Cities and western Wisconsin, you can choose from many convenient locations, close to home.
+With many different clinics in Minnesota and western Wisconsin, you can choose from many convenient locations, close to home.
 We’ll talk to you about whether a clinic is the best place for your procedure.

 Our outpatient surgery centers were designed with the same innovative technology as our operating rooms so you can get the same expert surgery without needing to stay overnight.
 Outpatient surgery centers, sometimes called same-day surgery centers or ambulatory surgery centers, are best for laparoscopic surgeries and less invasive surgeries like hernia repair, gallbladder removals and appendectomies.

 Getting surgery at an outpatient surgery center is often more comfortable and affordable than a traditional hospital operating room experience.
 You’ll be able to leave the center the same day as your surgery and recover at home.
 Our outpatient surgery centers are located in St. Paul, St. Louis Park and Maple Grove.